genestack/user-tutorials/source/guide/using-genestack-browse-data.rst

 Use the **Share** button to share your data with colleagues (the share button will not be available if you are using a guest account).
-Read more about sharing on Genestack in the section `Sharing Data and Collaboration`_.
+Read more about sharing on Genestack in the section :ref:`sharing-label-2`.

 .. image:: images/share.png